-I am experienced in treating patients with sport injuries, neck problems and headache, back injuries and lower back pain, general musculoskeletal disorders, cardiothoracic rehabilitation, as well as neurological problems such as post-cerebral vascular accidents (CVA).
+I am experienced in treating patients with sports injuries, neck problems and headache, back injuries and lower back pain, general musculoskeletal disorders, cardiothoracic rehabilitation, as well as neurological problems such as post-cerebral vascular accidents (CVA).

-I can also help in geriatric and paediatric cases, for example Cerebral Palsy, Down’s syndrome, Developmental delays, prevention of fall for the elderly and improving their mobility / quality of life.
+I can also help in geriatric and paediatric cases, for example, Cerebral Palsy, Down’s syndrome, Developmental delays, prevention of fall for the elderly and improving their mobility/quality of life.